-In the Neural Networks Research Centre, we develop such models, study their theoretical properties, and apply them to problems in signal, image, and data analysis.
+In the Neural Networks Research Centre and its successor Adaptive Informatics Research Centre, we develop such models, study their theoretical properties, and apply them to problems in signal, image, and data analysis.
 All the work is based on the core expertise stemming from our own scientific inventions.
 The most classic of these are the Self-Organizing Map (SOM), introduced by Prof. Kohonen in early 1980's, and new learning algorithms for Principal/Independent Component Analysis which have been intensively studied in the 1990's.
 Both have been thoroughly covered in a large number of articles and books and have been extensively cited.
 Our present research largely builds on these methods.

 Our focus is to create and maintain research groups with internationally recognized status.
-Figure 1 is a concise description of our internal project organization at the moment.
-The Research Unit consists of 3 major research groups, each having a number of projects.
+Figure 1.1 is a concise description of our internal project organization during 2004 - 2005.
+The Research Unit consisted of 3 major research groups, each having a number of projects.
 Typically, these project groups consist of senior researchers, graduate students, and undergraduate students.
-The number of doctor-level researchers in the NNRC (Jan.
-2004) is 23, and of full-time graduate student researchers 34.
+The number of doctor-level researchers in the NNRC (Dec.
+2005) was 20, and of full-time graduate student researchers 34.
 This kind of organizational chart necessarily gives a very strict and frozen view of the research activities.
 The topics of the projects are heavily overlapping and there is a continuous exchange of ideas and sometimes researchers between the projects.
 In the following Chapters, all of these projects are covered in detail.

-Additional information including demos etc. is available from our Web pages, http://www.cis.hut.fi/research/.
+Additional information including demos etc. is available from our Web pages, www.cis.hut.fi/research.